thillRobot/seam_detection/README.md

 - [?] document scene creation and conversion process - the steps are shown above

-- [x] figure out square tube RANSAC - currently not used - is it needed?
+- [x] figure out square tube RANSAC - added multiple plane RANSAC for pre ICP segmentation

-- [ ] investigate segmentation models - can we set the width of the `SACMODEL_PLANE` ?
+- [ ] investigate segmentation models - progress made with multiple planes and `SAC_PERPENDICULAR_PLANE`

 - [ ] develop description of the weld seam - draw weld seam in CAD and export as PCD file.